We've put together this guide to help you host the most successful Virtual Fair possible via Handshake.

 Setting Student Qualifications and Invite Only

 - Student Qualifications allow you to filter which students will be able to sign up for the fair.
-Qualifications can be set by year, course, or any labels.
+Qualifications can be set by Level of Study, Course, college or any labels.
 If you would like all students to have the opportunity, you can disregard this step!
-If you use qualifications, all students can still see the fair, but only those who are qualified can sign up
+If you use qualifications, all students can still see the fair, but only those who are qualified can sign up.

 - Invite Only will make your fair invite only, you will then need invite students on the “student invite” tab.
 Only these students will be able to see and sign up for the career fair in Handshake.

-- Allow students from other schools to attend will allow students from other partner institutions (and the Handshake Open Network) to sign up for group or 1:1 sessions with employers.
-For more information on sharing a fair, see Sharing an Event or Fair with an Additional Institution.
+- Allow students from other institutions to attend will allow students from other partner institutions (and the Handshake Open Network) to sign up for group or 1:1 sessions with employers.
+For more information on sharing a fair, see Managing Multi-Institution Fairs in Handshake.

 Send Invite to your Employers